 Veteran Target Groups

-or entitled to compensation for a service-connected disability and who is hired within one year of discharge or release from active duty in the U.S. Armed Forces, or
+- A disabled veteran entitled to compensation for a service-connected disability hired not more than one year after being discharged or released from active duty in the U.S. Armed Forces.

-entitled to compensation for a service-connected disability and unemployed for a period or periods totaling at least 6 months of the year ending on the hiring date.
+- A disabled veteran entitled to compensation for a service-connected disability who is unemployed for a period totaling at least six months (whether or not consecutive) in the one-year period ending on the hiring date.

 Other Target Groups

 For an employee to be certified as an eligible group member by a State Workforce Agency, the new hire must belong to one of the following target groups:

 2. Long-term TANF Recipient.
 A “long term family recipient” is an individual who at the time of hiring is a member of a family that meet one of the following conditions: